sonnygeorge/routine-butler/README.md

-# README.md
+# 🚀 README.md

-## About
+## ❓ About

-This repo currently exists to help me test and plan the theory behind the "kiosk-style" app that I will run on my raspberry pi and use to accomplish a variety of tasks.
+This repo currently exists to help me test and plan the theory behind the "kiosk-style" app that I will run on my raspberry pi and use to accomplish a variety of tasks including but not limited to:

+- entertainment (limited watching of videos, etc.)
+- controlling mechanical devices such as a lockbox for downtime from electronics
+- other interactive sub-apps such as: computer-vision-monitored physical exercise, personal study tools like flashcards, etc.

-## Current Goal
+## 📈 Current Goal

 Come up with a way to effectively modularize sub-apps such that: